jhoupps/AnnoyingEx/README.md

 # AnnoyingEx
-A practice android app for my Informatics 448 class to get familliar with WorkManager and Notifications
+A practice android app for my Informatics 448 class to get familiar with WorkManager and Notifications

 My app has all features described in the specification, as well as a third button, the "Slide in" button.
 The Slide In button sends a notification immediately, without going through the workmanager